 Over the last few years emerging evidence supports that fatigue can be best managed by participating in an exercise program.
 You may like to participate in a Cancer Council WA Life Now exercise program that is designed especially for cancer patients.
 This program is provided by a qualified exercise physiologist or physiotherapist who carefully monitors your condition and recommends adjustments to the intensity and volume of your exercise program.
 If there is not a Cancer Council Life Now Exercise Program in your community then talk with your doctor or a nurse at Cancer Council 13 11 20 about other options including accessing our new Life Now DVD Exercise and Nutrition - staying well during and after cancer.

-For further information on how to manage fatigue you can download the factsheet Coping with cancer fatigue.
+For further information on how to manage fatigue you can download the factsheet Fatigue and cancer.
 Also avaialble is the booklet Exercise for people living with cancer.
 This is a 52 page booklet that aims to help people understand the importance of exercise and also provides information about the benefits exercise may have during and after cancer treatments.
 It provides information on getting started, training, overcoming common side effects with exercise and sample exercises.

 It may also be helpful to listen to the Life Now CD called Life After Cancer Treatment.
 This CD has some information about living with the after effects of cancer and is available for you to download.

 Some people experience nausea and vomiting while having their treatments.
 There are many ways to reduce nausea and vomiting and also helpful medications that can be prescribed by your doctor.
 Don’t wait for these symptoms to become severe.
 It is easier to control nausea and vomiting if relief medications are prescribed early.

 If you would like to read more tips about controlling nausea and vomiting, the publication Nutrition and cancer (available form our Publications page) contains information on this topic.